A reduced-order model for advection-dominated problems based on Radon Cumulative Distribution Transform: RCDT implementation and applications

-Here we provide the algorithmic steps implemented -- see algorithm \ref{algo::RadonCDT} -- to analyse RCDTs' capability in retaining a single snapshot images' geometrical shape, i.e. its consistency; observable by successive forward and inverse RCDT on the given image.
-Comparing the outputted forward and inverse image with the original displays the intrinsic error -- a consequence of non-linear transformation -- that we desire.
-Finally, the average relative $L_2$-norm error is computed as a scalar quantifier to help compare among image cases; defined as,
+We first analyse RCDTs' capability in retaining a single snapshot image's geometrical shape, i.e. its consistency, observable by successive forward and inverse RCDT on the given image.
+Comparing the outputted forward and inverse image with the original, we focus on what we have defined as the \textit{intrinsic} error -- a consequence of non-linear transformation -- that we desire.
+Finally, the average relative Euclidean norm error, a discretised version of the relative $L^2$-norm error, is computed as a scalar quantifier to help compare among image cases, defined as

 where $x_i$ is the true cell value and $\tilde{x_i}$ is the approximated cell value at cell $i$.